 Pulling the bar down behind the neck was the most commonly reported issue with the lat pulldown.

-"When people perform the lat pulldown behind the neck, they tend to bend their head forward as they bring down the bar, which puts strain on the neck and shoulders," says Nick.
+"When people perform the lat pulldown behind the neck, they tend to bend their head forward as they bring down the bar, which puts strain on the neck and shoulders," says Sinfield.
 "It's safer to bring the bar down in front of your body."

 To perform the lat pulldown correctly, lean a little bit back from your hips, bring the shoulder blades back and down, and pull the bar down towards your chest.

-"Keep your spine in a neutral position and engage your core muscles throughout the exercise to protect your back," says Nick.
+"Keep your spine in a neutral position and engage your core muscles throughout the exercise to protect your back," says Sinfield.
 "If you find you're arching your back as you pull down, it probably means you're lifting too much."

 How to do a lat pulldown correctly: